davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 integrated from @Kidder2006, @Chapman2010, @Chapman2012, and @Chapman2016a.
 @fig:cross_sections|a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy-driven shallowing of the subduction megathrust, which drove tectonic erosion of the mantle wedge.
-Temperature conditions along the flat subduction megathrust initiated at \~900 ºC, ambient conditions within the deep levels of the then-active arc, and cooled to ~715 ºC, peak temperatures recorded in shallowly subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [@Kidder2006].
+During this episode, deep arc rocks cooled rapidly from ~900 ºC.
+Temperature conditions along the flat megathrust were near the ~715 ºC peak recorded in subduction-channel metaclastic rocks of the Sierra de Salinas schist [@Kidder2006].

 <!--[[[fig:cross_sections]]]-->